Enter the Bitcoin banking system

 Many countries also have platforms for direct trade between private individuals which are quite popular.
 There are often vending machines from which you can buy Bitcoin.
 In addition to that you can also purchase credit vouchers in kiosks.

 An alternative way to the purchase of Bitcoin is acceptance.
+For example by using BitBucks!
 You can accept Bitcoin as payment for goods or services that you provide.
 In some countries, employees or freelancers may be able to convert part of their salary or fee payments into Bitcoin.

 How do I send Bitcoin?